fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

 ```

-For our experiment, using TensorFlow's FIFOQueue will make everything simpler and is the first step to speed up your pipeline.
-More informations on queues [here ](https://www.tensorflow.org/programmers_guide/threading_and_queues)
+For our experiment, using TensorFlow's FIFOQueue will make everything simpler and is the first step to speed up our pipeline.
+More informations on queues [here ](https://www.tensorflow.org/programmers_guide/threading_and_queues).

 ```python
 inp = K.placeholder(input_batch)